T-Dynamos/WAFA/README.md

 ## ABOUT TOOL :

 BaapG-Attack is a python3 based script which is officially made for linux based distro .
-It binds metasploit payload with original apk with avast antivirus bypassed .
+It is inbuit mass bomber with sms, mail, calls and many more bombing

 ## AVAILABLE ON :